supervisely-ecosystem/ui-widgets-demos/010_select_project/README.md

 ### workspace_id

-Determine workspace will be selected by default.
+Determine `Workspace` will be selected by default.

 **type:** `int`